gigacontr.8

 # gigacontr --dev /dev/ttyGS0 --msettype 1 --mregister 0000 0

-Siemens documentation but don't seem to work; the M10x always answers FAILURE.
+according to the Siemens documentation but don't seem to work; the M10x

 SEE ALSO